iluwatar/java-design-patterns/currying/README.md

 ## Intent of Currying Design Pattern

 Currying decomposes a function that takes multiple arguments into a sequence of functions that each take a single argument.
-It helps in creating a higher-order function by partial application of its arguments.
+This technique is integral in functional programming, enabling the creation of higher-order functions through partial application of its arguments.
+Using currying in Java can lead to more modular, reusable, and maintainable code.

 ## Detailed Explanation of Currying Pattern with Real-World Examples

 Real-world example

 > Currying in programming can be compared to an assembly line in a factory.
 Imagine a car manufacturing process where each station on the assembly line performs a specific task, such as installing the engine, painting the car, and adding the wheels.
 Each station takes a partially completed car and performs a single operation before passing it to the next station.
 Similarly, in currying, a function that requires multiple arguments is broken down into a series of functions, each taking a single argument and returning another function until all arguments are provided.
-This step-by-step processing simplifies complex tasks by dividing them into manageable, sequential operations.
+This step-by-step processing simplifies complex tasks by dividing them into manageable, sequential operations, which is especially useful in Java functional programming.

 In plain words